-Can a dog have a vegetarian or even a vegan diet?
+Can a dog have a vegetarian diet?
 Put this question to a group of dog-lovers and you will get a wild exchange of varied opinions, assumptions and reproaches.
 Opponents are of the opinion that a dog is a true carnivore; proponents contend that a dog is perfectly capable of processing vegetarian food.

 Is a dog a true carnivore?